peak-team/peak/README.md

   parsec.sh:
   ```
   #!/bin/bash
-  LD_PRELOAD=libsimpleperf.so
+  LD_PRELOAD=peak_prof.so
   ./parsec.exe
   ```

 ## Settings
 ```
-export SIMPLEPERF_DEBUG=2    # turn this on to report timing at every library call, otherwise timing is only reported in the end.
+export PEAKPROF_DEBUG=2    # turn this on to report timing at every library call, otherwise timing is only reported in the end.
 ```

 ## Limitations